hyosung11/Launch-School/Courses/journal.md

 10:42 I feel tired and our house is low energy.
 I want to take the interview sooner than later at this point.

 11:32 So stiff still.
 I'm hesitating about training today.
 I'm almost through the examples from my study guide.
 I will keep the interview assessment as scheduled for tomorrow.

+12:10 Taking a break to play with SungOh.